 Springtime in Minnesota means fishing’s season opener (the lakes have finally thawed!)
 Every year, fishermen discuss new strategies for how they are going to catch more fish than last year (or than their buddy is going to catch).
 Complicated discussions relating to exactly where the fish are going to be are commonplace.

-The brand advocacy and social media ROI blog ZuberRants quotes from “Branding in the Digital Age: You’re Spending Your Money in All the Wrong Places” by David C. Edelman (Principal, McKinsey & Company).
-This article highlights the need for marketers to shift their focus from paid media spend to driving Advocacy in order to align with the way consumers are making their purchasing decisions today.
+The brand advocacy and social media ROI blog ZuberRants suggests reading “Branding in the Digital Age: You’re Spending Your Money in All the Wrong Places” by David C. Edelman.
+This article highlights the need for marketers to shift their focus from paid media spend to driving advocacy in order to align with the way consumers are making their purchasing decisions today.

 “Companies that systematically identify and energize Brand Advocates are getting at least a 10X ROI in media and sales value.
 In other words, for every $1 a company invests in energizing Advocates, the company gets $10 in positive WOM (word-of-mouth) impressions and sales.
 This 10X “Return on Advocacy” is significantly higher than the return that marketers get from paid search campaigns on Google and other marketing approaches.”